walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery-format.md

 comparison uses the decoded key, not string ordering or a replacement DID serialization.

 Only general-purpose identities can submit or restore this format through the service.
 A record is not evidence that an issuer permits credential-key migration.
+The record retains its minimum storage destination and explicit authorization policy.
+Hardware requires hardware on restoration;
+native storage cannot become database storage.
+Authorization must match an explicitly permitted current host option.
+Native aliases, access groups and old device attestations are not portable policy.
 Hardware-generated/device-bound host policies prohibit the operation independently of the record's cryptographic validity.

 ## Derivation